ALL Metrics

 Study design

 This research used qualitative descriptive design that describes the experiences of end-stage renal disease patients undergoing hemodialysis in Indonesia in the era of the COVID-19 pandemic.
 This method is commonly used in health research and exploring various phenomena related to patient experiences (Doyle, McCabe, Keogh, Brady, & McCann, 2020).
-A qualitative descriptive research design was selected based on the research objectives, which aim to describe the experiences of patients undergoing hemodialysis for end-stage renal disease during the COVID-19 pandemic in a direct, extensive, and information-rich manner.
+A qualitative descriptive research design was selected based on the research objectives, which aimed to describe the experiences of patients undergoing hemodialysis for end-stage renal disease during the COVID-19 pandemic in a direct, extensive, and information-rich manner.
 Each patient has a unique perspective on their hemodialysis experience during the pandemic.
-Therefore, the researchers aimsto capture these perspectives to develop more suitable nursing interventions for them..
+Therefore, the researchers aims to capture these perspectives to develop more suitable nursing interventions for them.
 Thus, a qualitative descriptive research design is well-suited for this study.

 Setting and participants